Labor dispute: Resolution

 Arbitration vests the responsibility of the outcome in the person chosen to be the arbitrator.
 Each side presents their case, but the resolution does not require agreement from either party.

 In some jurisdictions, interest arbitration is available for selected employers and bargaining units (e.g. Police, Fire, Public Safety).
 Likewise, under the terms of the United States Railway Labor Act, there can be resort to such a panel.
 Interest arbitration is defined as:Arbitration, interest.
 An impasse resolution procedure in which one or more neutrals renders a binding decision to resolve a dispute over new contract terms, interest arbitration procedures may differ in terms of the number of arbitrators. {single or panel).
 The rules governing the nature of the decision, and the nature of the proceedings (voluntary or compulsory, by law or contract).

 A number of public jurisdictions have enacted laws mandating arbitration of new contract term disputes, as an alternative to the right to strike, most notably of disputes involving police, firefighters, and guard employees.
 Connecticut, Iowa, Rhode Island, and Wisconsin, among others, have extended arbitration to include other than essential employees such as teachers.
 Occasionally called nonjusticiable arbitration.

+Notification

+In the United States, federal law requires a government contractor with knowledge of an actual or potential labor dispute to notify the government's Contracting Officer of the dispute.